Micro four-thirds have been around for just over a decade and have gained the respect of amateurs and professional photographers alike.

 While the smaller sensor does create some limitations, the selection of lenses and the compact nature of the M43 range make them an attractive option for capturing images of creatures going about their business in their native habitat.

 The Advantages of M43 for Wildlife Photography

-No camera provides the perfect solution, but there are a few standout M43 models that come close.
+No camera provides the perfect solution, but a few standout M43 models come close.